openoms/lightning-node-management/pool.md

 ```

 ## auction snapshot
-Return information about a prior cleared auction batch
+Returns information about a prior batch such as the clearing
+price and the set of orders included in the batch.
+The
+prev_batch_id field can be used to explore prior batches in the
+sequence, similar to a block chain.

 last batch info:
 `$ pool auction snapshot`